QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 for $t \geq 0$.

-Equation {eq}`eq_old1` asserts that the demand for real balances is inversely related to the public's expected rate of inflation, which here equals the actual rate of inflation.
+Equation {eq}`eq_old1` asserts that the demand for real balances is inversely related to the public's expected rate of inflation, which  equals the actual rate of inflation because there is no uncertainty here.

 (When there is no uncertainty, an assumption of **rational expectations** implies **perfect foresight**).

 (See {cite}`Sargent77hyper` for a rational expectations version of the model when there is uncertainty.)

-Subtracting the demand function at time $t$ from the demand function at $t+1$ gives:
+Subtracting the demand function {eq}`eq_old1` at time $t$ from the demand function at $t+1$ gives:

 $$